PurpurMC/PurpurDocs/mkdocs/FAQ.md

 ## What does Purpur add/change from upstream?

 Quite a lot, actually.
 But none of it goes into effect unless **you** enable it in `purpur.yml`.
-Everything we change is set to the default behaviors.
+We set everything we change to the default behaviors.
 If you don't edit anything in `purpur.yml`, running this JAR is no different than running Pufferfish.

 For the curious, you can view all the code changes on GitHub here: {{ project.source }}/tree/master/patches